 The Town of Oakville assumed the maintenance and sale of lots in St. Jude's Cemetery in 1979.

-Established in 1958, the Trafalgar Lawn Cemetery is on 30 acres of peaceful, forested green space overlooking Sixteen Mile Creek.
-A pond, beautiful flower beds and a wide variety of tree species — many specifically chosen for memorial trees — make the surroundings especially pleasant.
+Established in 1958, the cemetery features a pond, beautiful flower beds and a wide variety of tree species, many specifically chosen for memorial trees, which makes the surroundings especially pleasant.

 When Trafalgar Township amalgamated with Oakville, the operations of the cemetery were assumed by the Cemetery Board of the Corporation of the Town of Oakville.
 Today, the cemetery is operated and maintained by the Parks and Open Space department.